 In a recent post on Google Webmaster’s blog, Maile Ohye, Developer Programs Tech Lead has explained in depth about Slash or no Slash, where webmasters have doubts if putting a slash at the end of the URL affects their site.

-According to the post its is always the best to have one URL structure which ever you follow but if the URL returns the same content you should not worry about duplicate content issue as The Indexing process can handle this case for webmasters.
+According to the post, it is always best to have one URL structure, whichever you follow.
+Still, if the URL returns the same content, you should not worry about duplicate content issues as The Indexing process can handle this case for webmasters.

 If both slash and non-trailing-slash versions contain the same content and each returns 200, you can: